SystemCraftsman/strimzi-kafka-cli/examples/2_tls_authentication/readme.md

 kfk clusters --list
 ```

-Assuming we have a cluster already set up for us let's list the topics in the cluster
+Assuming we have a cluster called `my-cluster` already set up for us let's list the topics in the cluster

 ```shell
 kfk topics --list -n kafka -c my-cluster